InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 To resolve a dependency using the scope's `get` & `inject` functions:  `val presenter = scope.get<Presenter>()`

-The interest of a scope is to define a common logical unit of time for scoped definitions.
-It's allow also to resolve definitions from within the given scope
+The intent of a scope is to define a common logical unit of time for scoped definitions.
+It also allows to resolve definitions from within the given scope.

 ```kotlin
 // given the classes